aai-institute/practical-ai-act/docs/engineering-practice/model-monitoring.md

 When collecting previously unseen inference data in production (see the page on [inference logging](inference-log.md)), it is often not possible to collect the corresponding labels (either due to cost limitation of manual labeling or because the true labels are not known until a later point in time).

 Algorithms that can estimate a model's performance in the absence of ground truth data can help in these scenarios.
-See the section on [model monitoring](../showcase/implementation-notes/model-monitoring.md) for an example of classification performance estimation without ground truth data using the NannyML library.
+See the section on [model monitoring](../showcase/implementation-notes/model-monitoring.md) in the implementation notes for an example of classification performance estimation without ground truth data using the NannyML library.

 ### Data Drift Detection